 The master can use this command to address all devices on the bus simultaneously without sending out any ROM code information.
-For example, the master can make all DS18S20-PARs on the bus perform simultaneous temperature conversions by issuing a Skip ROM command followed by a Convert T [44h] command.
-Note, however, that the Skip ROM command can only be followed by the Read Scratchpad [BEh] command when there is one slave on the bus.
-This sequence saves time by allowing the master to read from the device without sending its 64-bit ROM code.
-This sequence will cause a data collision on the bus if there is more than one slave since multiple devices will attempt to transmit data simultaneously.
+For example, the master can make all DS1822-PARs on the bus perform simultaneous temperature conversions by issuing a Skip ROM command followed by a Convert T [44h] command.

+Note that the Read Scratchpad [BEh] command can follow the Skip ROM command only if there is a single slave device on the bus.
+In this case time is saved by allowing the master to read from the slave without sending the device's 64-bit ROM code.
+A Skip ROM command followed by a Read Scratchpad command will cause a data collision on the bus if there is more than one slave since multiple devices will attempt to transmit data simultaneously.